veg/hyphy/README.md

 +   SP - build a HyPhy executable (HYPHYSP) without multiprocessing
 +   MP2 - build a HyPhy executable (HYPHYMP) using pthreads to do multiprocessing
 +   MPI - build a HyPhy executable (HYPHYMPI) using MPI to do multiprocessing
-+   HYPHYMPI - build a HyPhy executable using openMPI
++   HYPHYMPI - build a HyPhy executable (HYPHYMPI) using openMPI
 +   LIB - build a HyPhy library (libhyphy_mp) using pthreads to do multiprocessing
 -   GTEST - build HyPhy's gtest testing executable (HYPHYGTEST)

-for example to create a MPI build of HYPHY using openMPI ensure that you have openmpi installed and available on your  path.
+For example to create a MPI build of HYPHY using openMPI ensure that you have openmpi installed and available on your  path.
 You can check if this is the case after running
 `cmake .` you should see something similar to this in your output